 Anthocyanidins belong to a group of compounds called polyphenols.
 These belong to a subclass called flavonoids.

 Food sources of anthocyanidins include red and black grapes.
 Grape skin contains polyphenols, including anthocyanins and leucoanthocyanins.
 Grape seedsÂ contain proanthocyanidins.
 Other food sources include red wine, bilberries,Â cranberries, strawberries,Â blueberries, red cabbage, and apple peel.
 Sources of proanthocyanidins include pine bark,Â grape seeds, leaves of theÂ bilberryÂ bush, birch, andÂ ginkgo biloba.

 Research is being done to look at the health benefits of these compounds.
 Itâ€™s known that a diet rich in vegetables and fruits reduces the risk for many types of cancer.
 It also lowers the risk of other age-related problems.

 Please note that this section reports on claims that have not yet been substantiated through studies.

 Anthocyanidins and proanthocyanidins may protect the heart and cardiovascular system.
 They may work asÂ antioxidants and block nitrosamines from forming.
 They may also protect healthy cells from their mutagenic effects.
 They alsoÂ work withÂ vitamin CÂ to decrease risk of breast cancer.
 They also reduce risk of blood clot formation.
 This may lower the risk of a heart attack.

 There is no set dose for proanthocyanidins.
 Suggested dosages range from 20â€“200 mg per day.
 The standard dose is 150â€“200 mg.

 Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.

 Side effects, toxicity, and interactions

-There are no known side effects or significant food or drug interactions associated with proanthocyanidins.
+There are no known side effects linked with proanthocyanidins.
+There are also no known food or drug interactions.